mduesterhoeft/spring-restdocs-raml-talk/docs/index.md

 ---

-## Why RAML?
+## A machine readable API description?

 - AsciiDoc as a markup language is hard to process <!-- .element: class="fragment" -->
 - It is hard to get any further than static HTML <!-- .element: class="fragment" -->
-- A technical exchange format is what we need <!-- .element: class="fragment" -->
+- A machine readable format is what we need <!-- .element: class="fragment" -->

 ---